bhavyaagarwal25/SentinelFront/YuvaLink.Round2.Readme.md

   Tasks are allocated based on volunteer skills and location.
   This avoids duplication of work and ensures all areas receive proper support.

-- **Clear and Controlled Communication**
-  Only team leaders are allowed to communicate with admins.
-  This reduces confusion, misinformation and chaos during emergencies.

 ### Who benefits from YuvaLink